MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD12_LAB_MANUAL.md

                  At 100% translate(0, -1000px)
         */
     ```
-3. After this comment, define a keyframe animation named **send**.
+3. After this comment, define keyframes animation named **send**.
 The animation should perform the following operations:
 - Reduce the size of the targeted element by using a scale transform to 0.8 times the original size.
 - Slide the target element up off the page.
 A translation of 1000px up is enough to move the feedback form out of view.
 6. The **sending** CSS class will be added to the feedback form when it is submitted (you will write the JavaScript code to do this in the next task).